CCPALab/ccpalab.github.io/_pages/group.md

 ### Nikita Koval
 <img class="align-left" src="/assets/images/members/koval.jpg" width="150" height="150" />
-<span class="position">Head of CCPA Lab</span>\\
+<span class="position">Lead of CCPA Lab</span>\\
 Nikita Koval is a research engineer at dxLab research group at Devexperts and in the second year of a master’s degree program in computer sciences at ITMO University, where he have been also teaching a course on concurrency programming.
-He is interested in concurrent algorithms, their verification and practical applicable code analysis approaches in the main.
+He is interested in concurrent algorithms, their verification and practical applicable code analysis approaches in general.
 {: .text-justify}

 <http://nkoval.info>\\